 It will be at this stage when we ask ourselves what we can offer our customer, whether it is attractive, what kind of approach we will use and above all, how much it will cost.

 It is important to be realistic: we are not looking to create a business that we like, or one that would tempt us to use its services or buy its products, but one that our target audience may like, which, ultimately, is what will sell.

 Once we are clear on all of the previous stages, we will then be able to form the hotel design plan.
 This isn’t the easiest stage because there’s a lot to consider!
 So much so, you may even want to consider reading this article for a few helpful tips for start-ups.

 However, thanks to the information that we have been compiling in the previous stages, we will be much clearer on the goals that we are going to meet, and how we are going to achieve them.

 We will generally set both long- and short-term goals.
 They must be realistic, with an actual possibility of achieving them.

 Whilst it’s important to keep these goals fresh in our mind at all times, we also need to set aside some financial aspirations for ourselves, as well as asking the question of whether we can achieve them.
 By incorporating the use of scenario planning, from somewhere like Synario (https://www.synario.com/solutions/scenario-planning) into our business plan, we will be able to effectively predict how we will fair when it comes to the future of our finances.
-When we’re building a business, this aspect has never been more important.
+With the help of scenario planning, we’d be able to take preventative measures in order to provide some security to our business and its finances; measures like having our most essential employees insured with a key man disability insurance, in case they were to get in an accident and suffer from serious injuries.
+When we’re building a business, such aspects can be very important to cover.

 If we create an unrealistic hotel business plan, then we will be starting out with a dream that will only end up costing us money.